isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-boxing-class/index.md

 For starters, the bottom of this high-performance boxing shoe features a non-slip rubber compound.
 This compound provides just the right amount of traction and grip needed in the ring.
 The sole also has a pivot ring that provides support.

 Besides that, youll appreciate the many bright color options available.
-The colors include red, black, orange, white, green, yellow, and pink.� You can also buy a pair of these boxing shoes for your child as this brand includes smaller sizes.
+The colors include red, black, orange, white, green, yellow, and pink.
+You can also buy a pair of these boxing shoes for your child as this brand includes smaller sizes.

 The upper of Ringside Diablo Boxing Shoes features a nylon mesh that allows entry of air into the shoe.
 The upper is also has a Patent leather vinyl finish that enhances the shoes appeal and durability.